-No. Movers & Makers is supported solely through advertising.
+No. Movers & Makers is supported solely through advertising and donations.
 While we do not charge nonprofits for editorial coverage, we do encourage advertising your event to increase your sponsors’ exposure AND to help ensure Movers & Makers will be able to cover your events in the future.

 What if I just can’t meet the deadline?